thilanka-wijerathne/github-slideshow/_posts/0000-01-02-thilanka-wijerathne.md

 layout: slide
 title: "Welcome to our thilanka's slide slide!"
 ---
-This is github thilanka's slide
+This is thilanka's awesome slide
 Use the left arrow to go back!